amartincolby/Rust-Quick-Guide/README.md

 80's, Java in the 90's, and perhaps the Frieza-style **Final Form** of messy languages, JavaScript, in the 2000's.
-But these languages rarely came from academic research and were instead Frankenstein monsters that emerged from the needs of _business_ or were simple creations aimed at educating laypeople.[3]
-Their _raison d'etre_ was neither geeky nor academic; it was purely human.[4]
+But these languages rarely came from academic research and were instead Frankenstein monsters that emerged from the needs of _business_ or simple creations aimed at educating laypeople.[4]
+Their _raison d'etre_ was neither geeky nor academic; it was purely human.[5]

 These languages represent the third major historical thread running parallel to the struggle between the geeks and the academics.
 In the early days of computing, this thread was of minor significance simply because there were comparatively few computers and programmers in the world.
 But as the number of programmers increased, so did the cultural impact of the languages being used in the wild.

 These languages powered the _usage_ of computers.
-That is to say that COBOL was used by companies that used computers to write solutions to business problems.
+That is to say that COBOL was used by companies that used computers to write solutions for business problems.
 One of the key elements, if not _the_ key element, of this thread is that businesses were much less concerned with performance or symbolic purity; they wanted features, then more features, and they wanted them yesterday.
 To a great